cekit/cekit/docs/test.rst

 About Tests
 -----------
-Behave test are separate to two parts steps and features.
+Behave tests are separate to two parts steps and features.
 You can place tests in ``tests`` directory next to the image descriptor, module descriptor or in a root of a git repository which contains the modules.

 The tests directory is structured in following way: